calebheinzman/Software-Engineering-Testing/README.md

 For this assignment you will need to use Pytest to write tests for the software we have provided.
 You will need to have 10 total tests and I should be able to run them on my system.
 Here are the following functions you will need to test:

-1. login - System.py
+### 1. login - System.py

+The login function takes a name and password and sets the user for the program.
+Verify that the correct user is created with this test, and te the json files to check that it adds the correct data to the user.

-2. check_password - System.py
+### 2. check_password - System.py

+This function checks that the password is correct.
+Enter several different formats of passwords to verify that the password returns correctly if the passwords are the same.

-3. change_grade - TA.py
+### 3. change_grade - Staff.py

+This function will change the grade of a student and updates the database.
+Verify that the correct grade is changed on the correct user.

+### 4. create_assignment Staff.py

+This function allows the staff to create a new assignment.
+Verify that an assignment is created with the correct due date in the correct course.

+### 5. add_student - Professor.py

+### 6. drop_student Professor.py
-4. submit_assignment - Student.py
+### 7. submit_assignment - Student.py
-5. check_ontime - Student.py
+### 8. check_ontime - Student.py
+### 9. check_grades - Student.py
+### 10. view_assignments - Student.py